Degeneration of Kaehler structures and half-form quantization of toric varieties: Preliminaries.

 From \cite{Cox}, the divisor of the (rational) function defined on the open orbit by $w^{m}, m\in \Z^n$, can be computed to be

 Then, we have

-Therefore, there is a natural bijection between the torus invariant basis of $H^0(X,L)$ and the integral points of the integral Delzant polytope\footnote{Note that we have different sign conventions for $\lambda_{F}$ than those used in \cite{Baier-Florentino-Mourao-Nunes}.
+Therefore, there is a natural bijection between a basis of $H^0(X,L)$ whose elements are weight vectors for the action of the torus and the integral points of the Delzant polytope with integral vertices \footnote{Note that we have different sign conventions for $\lambda_{F}$ than those used in \cite{Baier-Florentino-Mourao-Nunes}.
 We have chosen rather to follow the convention in \cite{Cox}, as they seem to make certain equations more natural (for example, shifting $\lambda_{F}\mapsto\lambda_{F}+1$ has the effect of shifting the facet $F$ one unit along the \emph{outward} pointing normal to $F$).}